 Keep Up with your Continuing Education Requirements

-For all of your CPE credit courses, you are required to retain records of them for a minimum of four years.
-Your records should include details of the name of the course, its location, a description, the date it occurred and the address and name of the CPA sponsor.
+For all of your CPE credit hours, you are required to retain records of them for a minimum of four years.
+Your records should include details of the name of the course, its location, a description, the date it occurred and the address and name of the Certified Public Accountant CPA sponsor.
 You will also need to include information about how many CPE credits you earned by taking the course.

 For applications for renewal that are submitted on time, you will need to pay a fee of $50.
 Late applications have a fee of $100.
 If the CPE provider is one that is listed in the National Registry, you can complete your renewal application online.
 If your CPE sponsor is not listed on the National Registry, you will need to complete the non-sponsor CPE verification form and submit it to the SDBOA.